Skip to Main Content

 Pump hands-free

 While you really should refrain from working while pumping if possible, it is still extremely helpful to have a hands-free pumping bra.
 This gives you the flexibility to use your hands while pumping.
-If you have a rechargeable breast pump, it also gives you more mobility to multi-task.
+If you have a rechargeable breast pump, it also gives you more mobility.

 Set up a lactation station

-Being able to quickly clean your pump parts can shave precious minutes off your sessions.
-Consider getting Medela cleaning wipes or micro-steam bags to make cleaning pump parts at work easier.
-Or you can opt to bring as many collection kits as are needed for each session throughout the day, then bring all the dirty parts home and wash them later that day or night.
+Alternatively, you can opt to bring as many collection kits as are needed for each session throughout the day, then bring all the dirty parts home and wash them later that evening.

 How often to pump